 1. What exactly am I getting as standard and what are the extras I can choose between?
 Double check what is included as standard and what extras you can choose from including the tiles, paint colour, flooring, wallpaper and kitchen surfaces.
-It can be worth asking for things like turf, particular carpets and special fittings or even occasionally a kitchen upgrade in case you can get a good price for them and/or the reduced hassle of having to make changes once you have moved in.
+When buying a new home it can be worth asking for things like turf, particular carpets and special fittings or even occasionally a kitchen upgrade in case you can get a good price for them and/or the reduced hassle of having to make changes once you have moved in.

 2. What incentives are on offer?
 In addition to the new Help to Buy scheme, the new government mortgage-guarantee scheme allows buyers to purchase a home with a deposit of just 5% of the property’s total asking price, on any property valued up to £600,000.
 You could avoid precarious chains and estate agent fees by seeing if your developer is interested in buying your existing home through a part exchange scheme; or you could consider a Help to Buy ISA to save for your first home.

 4. When realistically will my property be ready?
-Ask for a realistic timeline but factor in that there could be additional delays with current material and worker shortages as a result of the pandemic and Brexit.
+Ask for a realistic timeline but factor in that there could be additional delays with house building materials and worker shortages as a result of the pandemic and Brexit.

 5. How good is my broadband and mobile service?
 Housebuilders try very hard to ensure good broadband coverage at new developments.
 Mobile phone service varies according to your proximity to the nearest telephone mast.
 Check your mobile service when you are there to see what your mobile service provider’s coverage is like.
 Preferably also check other providers because it is often easy enough to change if there is a much better service with a particular provider.

 6. What is the area like?
 Find out what the area has to offer in terms of local pubs, sports centres, cinemas, schools, theatres, sports facilities, playgrounds, supermarkets, train stations and cafes.
-For example, Borden, where you will find our Heatherfields development, is part of a major regeneration project, transforming it into a prosperous and sustainable green town so there are a huge number of changes going on.
+For example, our popular Hampshire housing development Heatherfields, is part of a major regeneration project.
+Bordon is being transformed into a prosperous and sustainable green town so there are a huge number of changes going on.
 Take a drive around especially if you don’t know the area well.